sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

  > 'true'}
 1 row(s) in 0.0350 seconds
 ```
 This shows some basic information for each column family.
-For example, the `id` column family has block size 65536 and keeps at most 3 versions for each cell (distinguish by timestamp).
+For example, the `id` column family has block size of 65536 and keeps at most 3 versions for each cell (distinguishable by timestamp).

-We can alter the setting by using `alter`.
-But we need to first disable the table.
+We can alter the the table settings by using `alter`.
+But first we must disable the table.

 ```
 hbase(main):005:0> disable 'hospital'